 Individuals with hyperferritinemia-cataract syndrome may experience glare symptoms that are worse when driving at night or in bright sunlight.
 Glare symptoms means that headlights, lamps, and other lights may appear too bright or have a halo form around them.
 Some affected individuals may be abnormally sensitive to light (photophobia) or experience blurred or hazy vision.

-Hyperferritinemia-cataract syndrome is caused by mutations of the ferritin light chain (FTL) gene.
-In some cases, a mutation may occur randomly as the result of a spontaneous genetic change (sporadically).
-Hyperferritinemia-cataract syndrome is inherited as an autosomal dominant trait.
+Hyperferritinemia-cataract syndrome is caused by mutations of the ferritin light chain (FTL) gene and is inherited as an autosomal dominant trait.

 Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.
 Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
 The abnormal gene can be inherited from either parent, or can be the result of a new mutation (gene change) in the affected individual.
-The risk of passing the abnormal gene from affected parent to offspring is 50 percent for each pregnancy regardless of the sex of the resulting child.
+The risk of passing the abnormal gene from affected parent to offspring is 50 percent for each pregnancy.
+The risk is the same for males and females.

 Mutations of the FTL gene in hyperferritinemia-cataract syndrome affect a region of the gene known as the iron regulatory element (IRE).
 A specialized protein called iron regulatory protein (IRP) normally binds to the IRE and suppresses the creation of ferritin.
 Mutations of the IRE prevent the binding of this protein and ultimately results in elevated levels of ferritin it the blood plasma.
 Ferritin is also commonly found in the lenses of the eyes.
 In individuals with hyperferritinemia-cataract syndrome, excess amounts of ferritin have been found in the lenses of the eyes and are believed to cause the development of cataracts.